rramoscabral/MSSPOPowerUser---Training---SharePoint-Online-Power-User/Hands-on-Labs/CreateSharePointTeamSite.md

 1. When you're ready, select **Next**.
     > Note: In some Microsoft 365 tenant you can select a sensitivity level.
 To select data sensitivity, your admin must have this feature enabled.

 1. Add additional site owners and group members as needed.
-Select one or more trainees if available.
+Select one or more classmates if available.

 1. Select Finish.